carpentries-incubator/markdown-intro/_episodes/02-HedgeDoc.md

 > ## Find your document again
-> Note: Should you loose track of the page you were typing in, you can find it again by clicking
+> Note: Should you lose track of the page you were typing in, you can find it again by clicking
 > History at the top of the [main HedgeDoc demo server page](https://demo.hedgedoc.org/).
 {: .challenge }